Skip to content

 <button onClick={() => editor.current?.undo()}>Undo</button>

 StarterKit is the bundled baseline.
 Everything else — Placeholder, Link, Image, TextAlign, Mention, custom nodes/marks — comes through the :extensions passthrough.
-Because the wrapper composes consumer extensions last, they win for the same node/mark:
+The wrapper composes consumer extensions last so they win for the same node/mark — and when your extension replaces one StarterKit already bundles (e.g. a custom Link), the wrapper auto-disables StarterKit's copy via StarterKit.configure({ link: false }) so you get no "Duplicate extension names" warning and your extension's schema/attrs are the ones that render:

 bash